Upgrade to UCP 3.1Estimated reading time: 3 minutes

 Make sure the node is healthy.

-In your browser, navigate to the Nodes page in the UCP web UI, and check that the node is healthy and is part of the cluster.
+In your browser, navigate to Nodes in the UCP web interface, and check that the node is healthy and is part of the cluster.

-You can upgrade UCP from the web UI or the CLI.
+You can upgrade UCP from the web or the command line interface.

 When an upgrade is available for a UCP installation, a banner appears.